pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 - big chunks of **A**dds
 - **C**opy changes

+Note: We first look for quick things to either throw out, or flag to look at more closely.

-Note: Renames show as `R` + the percent difference.
+Renames show as `R` + the percent difference.
 Are these 100%s necessary?
 Sometimes, but not often.
-We can assume that we can breeze past them if they are needed.
+We can assume that we can breeze past reading them when they are needed, since they haven't changed.
 We also note files that we should _not_ gloss over.

 ---